 Los Angeles Memorial Coliseum

-And don’t forget the two Olympics that Los Angeles hosted and that the Coliseum served as the centerpiece for, as reminders of the stadium’s Olympic heritage can be found pretty much everywhere you look inside the grand old lady.
+And don’t forget the Dodgers’ three-season stint (1959-61) there after the franchise moved from Brooklyn, and the two Olympics that LA hosted and for which the Coliseum served as the centerpiece.
+Reminders of the stadium’s Olympic heritage can be found pretty much everywhere you look inside the grand old lady.

-For more on visiting the Los Angeles area, check out our Los Angeles city guide.
+For more on visiting Los Angeles, check out our Los Angeles sports travel guide.

 Two of the city’s major freeway routes, Interstates 110 (Harbor Freeway) and 10 (Santa Monica Freeway) run nearby, but in an already traffic-heavy city, those routes become even more congested before Coliseum events.
 That’s especially true for the Exposition Boulevard exit off the 110, the closest off-ramp to the Coliseum/Exposition Park grounds.